-You can sponsor Tess and read about her trek at www.themightyjogle.co.uk.
+You can sponsor Tess and follow her trek’s progress at www.themightyjogle.co.uk.

-* Tess regularly hikes in and around Devon and despite loving her exotic treks abroad she is very keen to explore the rest of the UK.
-She trained for the trek with plenty of long runs and hikes.
-Tess was joined by fellow hikers fundraising for St Margaret’s Hospice in Somerset and volunteers who drove a support vehicle to regularly meet up with them.
+- Tess regularly hikes in and around Devon and despite loving her exotic treks abroad she is very keen to explore the rest of the UK.
+She is training for the trek with plenty of long runs and hikes but is far from complacent about the challenge that lies ahead.
+Tess will be joined by fellow hikers fundraising for St Margaret’s Hospice in Somerset and volunteers will be driving a support vehicle to regularly meet up with them.

-* Blue Ventures provides a comprehensive sexual and reproductive health service for 26 villages in the region, and a pioneering programme of social marketing and community education.
-The organisation is raising awareness about sexual and reproductive health, helping couples to adopt safer sexual practices, and enabling couples to plan their families.
+- Blue Ventures provides a comprehensive sexual and reproductive health service for 26 villages in the region, and a pioneering programme of social marketing and community education.
+The organisationi is raising awareness about sexual and reproductive health, helping couples to adopt safer sexual practices, and enabling couples to plan their families.